johnnysee/johnnysee/README.md

 # Johnny See
 My name is Johnny See and I am a self-taught Full-Stack Developer who love to code.
 I have a huge interest in JavaScript and frameworks like React.
-I aim to always become a better developer by being consistent.
+I aim to become a better developer by being consistent.

 ## Skills and Experience
 * ⚛️ React